U.S. Route 275: History

 Prior to 1963, US 275 extended south to St. Joseph.
-The route followed current U.S. Route 136 east from Rock Port to its intersection with U.S. Route 59 near Tarkio, then south with US 59 to St. Joseph.
+The route followed current US 136 east from Rock Port to its intersection with US 59 near Tarkio, then south with US 59 to St. Joseph.

 Before November 2001, US 275 ran alongside the Union Pacific tracks between Waterloo and Fremont, Nebraska.
 This routing was replaced by a new freeway segment built as part of a project to connect Fremont via freeway to Omaha.
 This segment is officially called Reichmuth Road in Douglas County and Bell Street in Fremont.

 Prior to July 1, 2003, US 275 followed a winding two-lane road between Council Bluffs and Glenwood, Iowa.
-The segment moved to a concurrency with U.S. Route 34 and Interstate 29 that day as part of a mass decommissioning of highways in Iowa.
+The segment moved to a concurrency with US 34 and I-29 that day as part of a mass decommissioning of highways in Iowa.
 This road is now Mills County and Pottawattamie County Road L35.